thom1606/ShareBox/README.md

 ## What does ShareBox do?

 ShareBox is a macOS application that gives you the simple option to upload any file from Finder to the cloud.
-Just right-click a file and select **Upload to ShareBox**.
+Just drag & drop or right-click a file and select **Upload to ShareBox**.
 This creates a new box with those files.
 After all the files are uploaded, they will become available for **48 hours** (configurable for up to a week in the settings) at a uniquely generated URL created just for you!

 After the 48-hour (or otherwise configured) timeframe, your files and all traces will be **permanently** deleted.